-The salmon gets a delightful crispiness from the grill, and the lime imparts even more flavor to the sweet and tangy glaze.
-I make the glaze on the stovetop, and then brush it on the salmon after it gets off the grill.
-Truthfully, it’s because I can’t stand cleaning sticky sauces off the grill. (similar to these Glazed Pork Chops with Honey Soy Glaze).
-The glaze is already thick, so it doesn’t need the heat from the grill to adhere to the meat.
+We are going to grill these skewers as-is, without the glaze.
+I always brush on glazes after the meat gets off the grill.
+Truthfully, it’s because I can’t stand cleaning sticky sauces off the grill.
+The glaze will already be thick, so it doesn’t need the heat from the grill to adhere to the meat.

-- 1 lb salmon (I used fresh Atlantic salmon)
+- 1½ lbs salmon (I used fresh Atlantic salmon)

 - 3 tablespoons brown sugar